okta/okta-sdk-dotnet/docs/SchemaApi.md

 Retrieve a User Schema

-Fetches the schema for a Schema Id.
+Retrieves the schema for a Schema Id

 ### Example
 ```csharp